 Activities at this tract:

 Birding, photography, botanizing, and canoeing.
 There is a public boat access on Stone Lake that allows one to canoe/kayak to East Stone Lake via the channel in spring/early summer before dense growths of Wild Rice grow thick enough to block passage.
-A Hiking/Snowshoeing Trail is marked by flagging, and will be further developed in the future.
+A Hiking/Snowshoeing Trail is marked by flagging.

 Species of Interest: